13 Essential Corporate Giving & Philanthropy Statistics

 Source: Double the Donation Data

-However, it’s important to understand the other guidelines and thresholds that must be met to receive a volunteer grant, too.
+However, it’s important to understand the other guidelines and thresholds surrounding volunteer grants, too.
 Sometimes there’s a minimum amount of hours required before the organization can receive a grant in the first place.
 Make sure your volunteers understand their employer’s guidelines so they can meet the threshold and submit all of the necessary information.

 Source: Double the Donation Data